 Japan in popular culture

-- Most Manga, Anime, Japanese Literature and Kaiju works are set in Japan.
+- Most Manga, Anime, Japanese Literature and Kaiju works are set in Japan, obviously.

-- All Samurai films are set in feodal Japan.
+- Samurai / Jidaigeki films, most of which are set in feudal Japan.

 - The Simpsons: In "30 Minutes Over Tokyo" the family travels to Japan where they reference about every Japanese stereotype and/or reference point possible.

 - South Park: The episode "Chinpokomon" has the makers of ''Pokémon" use the show to brainwash the youth so they can take over the world.